cachrisman/nested-category-browser/README.md

 # Nested Category Browser Contentful UI Extension

-This extension lets you display a nested tree of categories with checkboxes to display and select which categories are selected.
+This extension lets you display a nested tree of categories with checkboxes to display and edit which categories are selected.

 ![image](https://user-images.githubusercontent.com/6521666/36640958-3fde764a-1a7c-11e8-929b-56574bb6bec0.png)